Robust Question Answering Through Sub-part Alignment: Experiments: Adversarial and Cross-domain Robustness

-The results on different triggers are shown in Table~\ref{tab:res_squad_adv_trigger}.
+The results on subsets of the universal triggers dataset are shown in Table~\ref{tab:res_squad_adv_trigger}.
 We see that every trigger results in a bigger performance drop on BERT QA than our model.
-Our model is much more stable, especially on \emph{who} and \emph{when} question types, in which case the performance only drops by around 2\%.
+Our model is much more stable, especially on \emph{who} and \emph{where} question types, in which case the performance only drops by around 2\%.
 Several factors may contribute to the stability: (1) The triggers are ungrammatical and their arguments often contain seemingly random words, which are likely to get lower alignment scores.
-(2) Because our model is structured and trained in a different fashion than BERT, adversarial attacks designed for span-based question answering model may not fool our model as effectively.
+(2) Because our model is structured and trained to align all parts of the question, adversarial attacks on span-based question answering models may not fool our model as effectively as they do BERT.